spadgos/sublime-jsdocs/README.md

 - If the function name is or begins with "set" or "add", then no `@return` is inserted.
 - If the function name is or begins with "is" or "has", then it is assumed to return a `Boolean`.
 - In Javascript, if the function begins with an uppercase letter then it is assumed that the function is a class definition.
 No `@return` tag is added.
-- In Javascript, functions beginning with an underscore are assumed to be private: `@private` is added to these.
 - In PHP, some of the [magic methods][magicmethods] have their values prefilled:
   - `__construct`, `__destruct`, `__set`, `__unset`, `__wakeup` have no `@return` tag.
   - `__sleep` returns an `Array`.
   - `__toString` returns a `string`.
   - `__isset` returns a `bool`.

-In Javascript, functions beginning with an underscore are given a `@private` tag by default.

 ### Variable documentation ###